-The Women in Maine’s Dairy Industry
+The Women of Maine’s Dairy Industry

 International Women’s Day is celebrated on March 8th and is a perfect time to highlight some of the amazing female dairy farmers around Maine.